lebpac/lebpac.github.io/volunteer.md

 Help keep our online lunch ordering system running smoothly.
 You'll also coordinate with the various lunch committees to make sure everything comes together like a well-made sandwich.
 {: .boxed-list-item}

+**Welcome Back BBQ Volunteers**
+We need volunteers to make one of our best events of the year a success.
+Whether you enjoy running a station, moving objects, or lovingly ensuring every single waste item is perfectly sorted, there's a job for you.
+[Learn more.]({% link bbq.md %})
+{: .boxed-list-item}

 Interested?
 Send us an email at [hello@lebpac.ca](mailto:hello@lebpac.ca)!

 ### Lunch volunteering